 Unusual Malaysian Drinks You Want To Try

 Leong Fun (Cincau) or Grass Jelly Drink

-Leong Fun is made from boiling the leaves of a plant and cooling them into a jelly form.
+Leong Fun is made by boiling the leaves of a plant and cooling them into a jelly form.

-IT is dark and has slightly bitter and herbal balanced by a sugary syrup to make a cooling drink to deal with the tropical heat.
+It is dark and slightly bitter and herbal, balanced by a sugary syrup, making it a cooling drink for dealing with the tropical heat.

+Unusual Malaysian Drinks You Want To Try